 New Parent Sleep Deprivation

-Exhaustion is the #1 complaint of new parents.
-But calling it a complaint makes it sounds like just an annoyance, which it may be for some, but for many, it’s a far more serious problem.
+Postpartum exhaustion is the #1 complaint of new parents.
+But calling it a complaint makes it sound like just an annoyance, which it may be for some, but for many, it’s a far more serious problem.

-In fact, sleep deprivation is the silent cause of a health crisis hurting our country.
+In fact, sleep deprivation in parents is the silent cause of a health crisis hurting our country.

 At Happiest Baby, we're trying to get the word out and do all we can to help.

 Also, lack of sleep causes many groggy parents, even those who know the ABC’s of safe sleep, to make the risky choice of bed sharing.
 We’re sympathetic.
 When you are bone tired, it’s easy to fall into that “I’ll do anything for sleep” mode.
 You might be tempted to zonk out with your baby on a couch or bed or feel tempted to lay your baby tummy-down (because he seems to “like it”).
 But all of these choices raise the risks of SIDS and suffocation, which together lead to a staggering 3,500 infant deaths a year (70% of which occur in an adult bed or other unsafe location)!